Jitter can be a major problem for VoIP, Spearline helps provide the solution.

 What causes Jitter?

-- Wireless Networks – While a wireless network allows mobility and frees the need for wires running through the office, there is a chance that you will experience a degraded network link.
+- Wireless Networks – A wireless network allows mobility and frees the need for wires running through the office.
+However, there is a chance that you will experience a degraded network link.
 WiFi is not necessarily secure or stable enough for our mobile devices to depend on for our phone calls.

-- Bad Hardware – Internet networks are usually made up of a few distinct parts of hardware, at least a modem and a router, and sometimes includes switches.
+- Bad Hardware – Internet networks are usually made up of a few distinct parts of hardware.
+As a minimum, there will be a modem and a router.
+Most often there will also be switches.
 Bad hardware, such as an obsolete modem, a damaged Ethernet cable, or a misconfigured router, can easily lead to call quality problems.

 - Network Congestion – The most common cause, stemming from an overcrowded network.
 Having too many devices hooked up to the same system, all being used at the same time, will run out of bandwidth, slowing your connection to a crawl.
 Insufficient bandwidth to handle a VoIP call will lead to packets being dropped or delivered out of order.

-Likely to be the most common and frustrating issue of VoIP quality, Jitter can cause many even to leave the standard telephony service.
-According to Cisco, the acceptable amount of Jitter time for a customer should be limited to 30ms.
+Jitter is likely the most common and frustrating issue impacting VoIP quality.
+In fact, it can cause many users to abandon a call.
+According to Cisco, 30ms is the acceptable jitter limit for a user.
 In reality, Jitter can be readily diagnosed, acknowledged, and also minimized.

 The good news is it’s not all doom and gloom when it comes to this latency annoyance.
-Jitter can, in fact, be minimized through the use of Jitter buffers.
+The use of jitter buffers can minimize jitter impact.

 Spearline provides insight into these jitter buffers through the use of proactive monitoring and number testing.